tuangatech/RL-Projects/Gomoku/README.md

   - A line of 2 consecutive stones with 2 open ends receives a reward of 0.03
   - A line of 3 consecutive stones with 1 open end receives a reward of 0.1
   - A line of 3 consecutive stones with 2 open ends receives a reward of 0.4
-  - A stone is placed next to another stone (either belongs to current player or opponent) receives 0.01
   - A stone creating a fork of 2 lines of length-3, a fork has at least 1 open end, receives 0.3
   - A defensive reward is calculated by opponent's [threat after - threat before] the stone is placed